 Moving Charges and Magnetism

-- This section introduces the concept of a magnetic field and its properties.
+- Introduction to Moving Charges and Magnetism: - This section introduces the concept of a magnetic field and its properties.

 - It explains that a moving charge produces a magnetic field around it.